SemBeacon/android-beacon-scanner/README.md

 This app will scan for beacons near you! :v:

 For all Beacons:
-* The type of beacon (iBeacon, AltBeacon, Eddystone or RuuviTag)
+* The type of beacon (iBeacon, AltBeacon, Eddystone, SemBeacon or RuuviTag)
 * The approximation of the distance with the beacon (this is based on the RSSI value received and is NOT accurate)
 * The beacon address and manufacturer code
 * The RSSI and TX values